Liana2021/LianasJune2021Website/content/project/He Taonga te Wareware/index.md

 ---
-title: He Taonga te Wareware: Remembering and Forgetting Difficult Histories in Aotearoa New Zealand
+title: He Taonga te Wareware?
+Remembering and Forgetting Difficult Histories in Aotearoa New Zealand
 summary: How do New Zealanders remember and forget difficult events in the colonial past?
 Why are some conflicts publicly remembered while others are forgotten or overlooked?
 And who decides?
 tags:
 - Deep Learning